pwasiewicz/MiniAutoFac/README.md

 Releases
 -----------
+### 1.3.5
+* Fixed small bug when resolving keyed services with IEnumerable.

 ### 1.3.4
 * Validating type of instance factory result at resolve time (not while registering) when object is used as a return type